-ENV/GEO- 450 / ATM 550: PALEOCLIMATOLOGY
+ENV- 450 / ATM 550: PALEOCLIMATOLOGY

 Topics (not necessarily covered in this order):

--Introduction to paleoclimatology
+- Introduction to paleoclimatology

--Sources of paleoclimatic/ paleoenvironmental information
+- Sources of paleoclimatic/ paleoenvironmental information

--Statistical methods of climate analysis
+- Statistical methods of climate analysis

--Dating Methods: (annually resolved records, 14C, U-series, oxygen isotopes, biological methods, etc.)
+- Dating Methods: (annually resolved records, 14C, U-series, oxygen isotopes, biological methods, etc.)

--Age model construction, time-series development
+- Age model construction, time-series development

--Introduction to paleoclimatic proxies (stable isotopes, trace metals, micropaleontology etc.)
+- Introduction to paleoclimatic proxies (stable isotopes, trace metals, micropaleontology etc.)

--Dendroclimatology (tree rings)
+- Dendroclimatology (tree rings)

--Speleothems (cave deposits)
+- Speleothems (cave deposits)

--Marine Sediments and foraminifera
+- Marine Sediments and foraminifera

--Pollen and other biologic proxies
+- Pollen and other biologic proxies

--Glacial records, moraine dating
+- Glacial records, moraine dating

--Historical records (Documentary data)
+- Historical records (Documentary data)

 INSTRUCTOR: